 S.O.I.L. has a simple strategy with which to begin.
 Currently there are multiple planter plates in research and development.
 Kinze brush meter plates are now available.
 Frequent intermittent testing with modifications to individual products are proving to have improved results.
 Testers are pleased with the results.
 The company plans to continue to develop other planter plates not currently in research and development.
 Expansion into other areas of planting are being assessed such as meter production and planter production.
 We will still be offering to specialty orders to meet customer's desired needs.

 Environment & Sustainability

 With the forces of nature providing ever changing conditions, it is important to gain what control over the soil and crops in any given month or season.
-The leaders in sustainability and environment begins with those who produce crops, namely you and me.
+Leaders in sustainability and environment begins with those who produce crops, namely you and me.
 With all the natural tools nature provides, it is wise to make use of what one can do to keep costs down, and profits up, baring "Act Of God."
 The things to make use of include: no till, cover crops, soil temperature controls, adequate moisture retention, decreased pesticide use, decreased chemical weed control, decreased fertilizer use, vermin control, beneficial insect natural distribution and crop rotations.
-Promoting these various ideas improve the environment, leading to an improved perception of the farmer to the common man, and sustainability of the farmer and our company, S.O.I.L.
+Promoting these various practices improve the environment.
+The change on practices leads to an improved perception of the farmer to the common man, and sustainability of the farmer and our company, S.O.I.L.